A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Appendix

 \subsection{Proportional-hazards audit for the comparable Cox model}

-Because the continuous comparable family is methodologically anchored by a Cox-type model, the comparable Cox benchmark was subjected to a formal proportional-hazards audit.
-The purpose of this appendix subsection is not to reopen model selection, but to clarify the diagnostic status of the classical Cox assumption within the continuous comparable branch.
+Because the static early-window family is methodologically anchored by a Cox-type model, the comparable Cox benchmark was subjected to a formal proportional-hazards audit.
+The purpose of this appendix subsection is not to reopen model selection, but to clarify the diagnostic status of the classical Cox assumption within the static early-window branch.

 Table~\ref{tab:appendix_cox_ph_summary} summarizes the global result of the audit.
 Of the 38 tested covariates, 10 showed evidence of possible non-proportionality at $\alpha = 0.05$, corresponding to 26.3\% of the tested covariates.
-The notebook assigns a global classification of \textit{C\_\allowbreak{}broad\_\allowbreak{}departure}: the comparable Cox benchmark shows broad evidence of proportional-hazards departure and should be interpreted as an approximate comparable benchmark rather than a fully assumption-clean Cox specification.
+The notebook assigns a global classification of broad departure from proportionality: the comparable Cox benchmark shows broad evidence of proportional-hazards departure and should be interpreted as an approximate comparable benchmark rather than a fully assumption-clean Cox specification.

 The covariates with the strongest evidence of possible non-proportionality in the current evidence freeze were the following:

 \begin{enumerate}[label=(\roman*), leftmargin=*] \item \texttt{region} (level: Scotland) \item \texttt{studied\_credits} \item \texttt{region} (level: Wales) \item \texttt{age\_band} (level: 0--35) \item \texttt{region} (level: Ireland) \end{enumerate}